Corona-Virus: Important notice

 - you deliver work of inadequate content.

-- Do you a free attempt (Freiversuch)?
+Can your first attempt be considered a free attempt (Freiversuch)?
 In the event that the first attempted final examination takes place within the standard study period and all required modules have been successfully completed in advance of this attempt, all or part of the final examination attempted shall be annulled if it is graded with “5,0”.
 If the final thesis is failed, the final examinations must be completed on a new topic without delay.

 The Examinations Office will send you a request to submit a topic proposal for repeat theses [PDF].
 You will be granted admission by the examination board.